Starting a Support Group

 • How often will the group meet?

 • Where will the group meet?
-You can meet in person, or use the Internet to connect via chatrooms, meeting platforms such as Zoom or Google Hangout, and other online spaces.
+You can meet in person, or use the Internet to connect via chatrooms, meeting platforms such as Zoom or Google Meet, and other online spaces.
 If you choose an online platform, consider its security features to ensure privacy.

 • What time will the group meet, and for how long?